Long range random walks and associated geometries on groups of polynomial growth: Lower bounds on return probabilities

 Accordingly, one of the simplest methods to obtain a lower bound on $\mu^{(2n)}(e)$ is to find a family of test functions, $\zeta_R$, $R\ge 1$, supported on a set of volume $\mathbf F(R)$ and such that

 As $\mu$ is a convex combination of measures which are either finitely supported ($\mu_0$) or supported by a subgroup $H_i$ and associated with a regularly varying function $\phi_i$, the following two lemmas will be exactly what we need.
+Lemma \ref{lem-smooth} will be used in the proof of Lemma \ref{lem-Testzeta} to control test functions constructed with the help of $\| \cdot \|_{\mathfrak F}$.

 \begin{lem} Let $G$ be a group of polynomial volume growth.
 Let $\Sigma=(s_1,\dots,s_q)$ be a generating tuple of distinct elements and let $\mathfrak F =\{F_s: s\in \Sigma\}$ be a weight function system so that each $F_s$ and $F_s^{-1}\in \mathcal C^\infty([0,\infty))$, and $F_s$ is an increasing function vanishing at $0$ and of smooth regular variation of positive index less than $1$ at infinity.
 Fix $A_1$, $A_2$ and $A_3\ge 1$.
-For any $g$, $h\in G$, let $\omega \in \cup_{p=0}^\infty (\Sigma\cup \Sigma^{-1})^p$ and $R\ge 1$ with $h=\omega$ in $G$, Then, we have
+For any $g$, $h\in G$, let $\word \in \cup_{p=0}^\infty (\Sigma\cup \Sigma^{-1})^p$ and $R\ge 1$ with $h=\word$ in $G$, Then, we have

 \end{lem}

 \begin{proof} Each $F^{-1}_s$ is smooth at $0$ and of smooth regular variation of degree greater than $1$, so that the derivative $[F^{-1}_s]'$ of $F^{-1}_s$ satisfies

 Let